Two Large Studies Show IPM’s Monthly Vaginal Ring Helps Protect Women Against HIV

 The Ring Study, led by IPM, showed that the monthly dapivirine ring safely reduced HIV infection overall by 31 percent compared to a placebo.
 Similar results were seen in ASPIRE, led by the US National Institutes of Health-funded Microbicide Trials Network (MTN), which found that the ring safely reduced infection by 27 percent overall.
 This is the first time two Phase III studies have confirmed statistically significant efficacy for a microbicide to prevent HIV.

 Notably, both studies saw important differences in efficacy by age and consistency of ring use, or adherence.
-ASPIRE showed that the ring reduced HIV risk by 61 percent in women older than age 25, and in a post-hoc analysis by 56 percent in women older than 21, who also appeared to use the ring more consistently.
-These findings were statistically significant and supported by a trend in The Ring Study which also showed higher efficacy (37 percent) for women over 21.
+ASPIRE showed that the ring reduced HIV risk by 61 percent in women older than age 25.
+A post-hoc analysis of that study showed a 56 percent reduction in HIV risk among women older than 21, who also appeared to use the ring more consistently overall.
+These findings were statistically significant and supported by a trend in The Ring Study, which suggested higher efficacy (37 percent) for women over 21.

 Conversely, little to no protection was seen in women ages 18-21 across both studies — 15 percent in The Ring Study and no protection in ASPIRE.
 This underscores the urgent need to overcome barriers to HIV prevention for the youngest women.
 IPM and MTN are working to understand how ring use, and potential biological and other factors may have influenced the different levels of protection seen by age in these studies.